-Insurance Recoveries-NL has agreements with certain insurance carriers pursuant to which the carriers reimburse NL for a portion of its past lead pigment and asbestos litigation defense costs.
+Insurance Recoveries - NL has agreements with certain insurance carriers pursuant to which the carriers reimburse NL for a portion of its past lead pigment and asbestos litigation defense costs.
 Insurance recoveries include amounts NL received from these insurance carriers.
 NL received insurance recoveries of \$5.1 million in 2019 primarily related to a settlement NL reached with one of its insurance carriers in which they agreed to reimburse NL for a portion of NL's past and future litigation defense costs.
-In addition, Kronos recognized \$2.6 million and \$1.5 million of insurance recoveries in 2019 and 2020, respectively, related to a property damage claim.
+In addition, Kronos recognized \$1.5 million of insurance recoveries in 2020 related to a property damage claim.